Dr Wendy J Drewery

 I was a member of a University of Waikato team who developed a process for restorative justice conferencing in schools.
 I have a sustained record of involvement and contributions in this field, and the impact of this work continues through frequent citations of my published articles, invited presentations and book chapters in this area.
 I am currently using a philosophical psychology disciplinary framework, to study the conceptual underpinnings of restorative justice practice.
 I also support continuing development of the intersectoral potentials for restorative justice practice, in education, law, social work, and social development generally.
 Within this work I am particularly interested in the relational outcomes of intentional conversations.

-I am Co-Director of a five year project funded by the New Zealand Ministry of Education to introduce restorative practices to a broad range of secondary schools in New Zealand under the Positive Behaviour for Learning Restorative Practices workstream (PB4L RP).
+I was Co-Director of a five year project funded by the New Zealand Ministry of Education to introduce restorative practices to a broad range of secondary schools in New Zealand under the Positive Behaviour for Learning Restorative Practices workstream (PB4L RP).
 As a scholar-practitioner I like to promote research-informed professional development.

 I am interested in the productive use of language and forms of conversation to create meaning, specifically in how ways of speaking produce and maintain democratic relationships and preserve the agency of persons.